 Professionals are also recognising that they need to be more mobile in order to further their careers, and Brexit has provided some fantastic opportunities to explore roles across a number of European hubs.

 Some candidates were disappointed with bonuses this year, especially if it doesn’t reflect a strong performance review; this has resulted in some long term employees moving to pastures new for an opportunity to achieve higher compensation, receive better bonuses and additional benefits.

-There is no escaping the fact that Brexit has been a driving force, creating unique opportunities within Risk.
-On the flip side, given the uncertainty surrounding the outcome of Brexit, some key clients and recognised ‘big players’ within the Risk market have stalled or reduced their hiring of financial risk jobs until there is a clear line of sight.
+There is no escaping the fact that Brexit has been a driving force, creating unique opportunities within Risk, particularly in the form of regulation jobs.
+On the flip side, given the uncertainty surrounding the outcome of Brexit, some key clients and recognised ‘big players’ within the Risk market have stalled or reduced their hiring of financial risk jobs and operational risk jobs until there is a clear line of sight.